 Jesus said to them, "A prophet is not without honor except in his hometown and among his own relatives and in his own household."Mark 6:4(NASB)

-Although He continued to perform many mighty miracles, and preach to the large crowds that followed Him, it was a small group of faithful disciples who had faith in Him, who were the target audience of His parabolic teachings, for He would explain the meaning of the parables to His disciples, when they were alone together.
+Although He continued to perform many mighty miracles and preach to the large crowds that followed Him, it was a small group of faithful disciples who were the target audience of His parabolic teachings, for He would explain the meaning of the parables to His disciples when they were alone together.
 Faith in God and believing in Jesus Christ Whom He sent was the important issue.

-During His early ministry there are many examples where Jesus stated that miracle occurred because of someone's faith.
+During His early ministry, there are many examples where Jesus stated that a miracle occurred because of someone's faith.
 It was because of her faith in Jesus that the woman with an issue of blood was healed.
-It was by faith in Christ that blind Bartimaeus received his sight, and when He saw the faith of the four men bringing their sick friend to Him, Jesus healed the paralytic man.
+It was by faith that blind Bartimaeus received his sight, and when Jesus saw the faith of the four men bringing their sick friend to Him, He healed the paralytic man.

 Perhaps the most heart-breaking rejection the Lord Jesus experienced was in Nazareth - the place where He grew up as a child.
-He had lived there with His family; served the local community with His carpentry skills; attended the Jewish synagogue throughout His early life but had to experience terrible rejection on two occasions, because the people of His hometown did not recognise the Prophet that was in their midst - they did not have faith in Jesus.
+He had lived there with His family, served the local community with His carpentry skills, and attended the Jewish synagogue throughout His early life, but had to experience terrible rejection on two occasions because the people of His hometown did not recognise the Prophet that was in their midst - they did not have faith in Jesus.

-When the Sabbath came, He attended the synagogue, as before, and began to teach.
-It was normal practice for rabbis to expound the Scriptures and many who heard Him were astonished, because of His wise and gracious words.
-However, people did not want to hear what this 'upstart' from their village had to say, and questioned His authority....
-"Where did this man get these things?" they asked with doubt in their heart.
-"What is this wisdom given to Him, and how are these miracles performed by His hands?
+When the Sabbath came, He attended the synagogue as before, and began to teach.
+It was normal practice for rabbis to expound the Scriptures and many who heard Him were astonished because of His wise and gracious words.
+However, people did not want to hear what this 'upstart' from their village had to say, and questioned His authority, "Where did this man get these things?" they asked with doubt in their hearts, "What is this wisdom given to Him, and how are these miracles performed by His hands?"

-The local people had known Jesus since childhood and had not forgotten that He was 'the son of Joseph - the carpenter,' However on this second visi, their lack of faith was exposed more fully, and their hostility started to percolate.
+The local people had known Jesus since childhood and had not forgotten that He was 'the son of Joseph - the carpenter'.
+However on this second visit, their lack of faith was exposed more fully and their hostility started to percolate.
 Instead of honouring this prophet of God, they sneered, "isn't this the carpenter, the son of Mary, and the brother of James, Joses, Judas, and Simon?
 And aren't His sisters here with us?"

-Heavenly Father, what a lesson we can learn from the people of Nazareth, who refused to recognise the Lord Jesus, the king of glory, Who had grown up in their village and visited them, to give them the words of eternal life - but they refused to listen and allowed doubt to cast the shadow of unbelief in their heart.. and a cloud of rejection over their town.
+Heavenly Father, what a lesson we can learn from the people of Nazareth who refused to recognise the Lord Jesus, the King of Glory Who had grown up in their village and visited them, to give them the words of eternal life - but they refused to listen and allowed doubt to cast the shadow of unbelief in their heart and a cloud of rejection over their town.
 Help me not to fall into the trap of ignoring those whom You are preparing for a great work of ministry in Your eternal plan.
 Thank You that although He was despised and rejected by His own people, You graciously have brought Gentiles into Your family and equipped us to be used in Your service.
-Fulfil now O Lord Your word in each member of Christ's body and equip each one of us to carry out the work that You have prepared for us to do.
-Keep us from devaluing the service of others but rather may we remember to give encouragement to Your people and allow faith to blossom in our hart.
-Thank You that Jesus did not give up on Israel, despite rejecting Him and that the day is coming when that nation will recognise their Lord and their God - heaven's greatest Prophet, High Priest and King.
+Fulfil now O Lord, Your Word in each member of Christ's Body and equip each one of us to carry out the work that You have prepared for us to do.
+Keep us from devaluing the service of others, but rather may we remember to give encouragement to Your people and allow faith to blossom in our heart.
+Thank You that Jesus did not give up on Israel despite rejecting Him, and that the day is coming when that nation will recognise their Lord and their God - heaven's greatest Prophet, High Priest, and King.
 AMEN.